-Promotional Criteria -

-An employee shall remain at a particular level until they are capable of effectively performing through assessment of appropriate certification the tasks required of this function so as to enable them to progress to the next level as a position becomes available.
+Promotional criteria - An employee shall remain at a particular level until they are capable of effectively performing through assessment of appropriate certification the tasks required of this function so as to enable them to progress to the next level as a position becomes available.

 An employee at this level undertakes induction training which may include information on the enterprise, conditions of employment, introduction to supervisors and fellow workers, training and career path opportunities, plant layout, work and documentation procedures, occupational health and safety, equal employment opportunity and quality control/assurance.

 An employee at this level performs routine duties essentially of a manual nature and to the level of their training.

-- (a) performs routine duties associated with the relevant manufacturing process including labouring and cleaning duties;
+- (a) Performs routine duties associated with the relevant manufacturing process including labouring and cleaning duties.

-- (b) exercises minimal judgement;
+- (b) Exercises minimal judgement.

-- (c) works under direct supervision in the following functions:
+- (c) Works under direct supervision in the following functions:

 - performs house keeping duties;

 - assists machine operators;

 - performs basic test functions;

 - operates hand operated transport and lifting devices;

 - operates granulating or reclaiming or crumming or shredding or other similar machinery;

 - trims/cuts/glues/seals/assembles or wraps finished products;

-- uses selected hand tools;
+- uses selected hand tools; or

 - maintains simple records.

 An employee at this level is one who has completed up to 3 months structured training so as to enable the employee to perform work within the scope of this level.
-An employee at this level performs above and beyond the skills of an employee at MP1 level or has completed an Australian Traineeship System Traineeship.